Motion Mappings for Continuous Bilateral Teleoperation: Related Work

 A relevant line of work relies on shared control approaches, which have been proposed, generally, as a means to reduce mental workload \cite{6212500} and improve performance \cite{haptic_virtual}.
 Trajectory distributions are used as virtual fixtures in \cite{Ewerton19}, which can constrain the robots to stay close to certain objects.
-Along these lines, Raiola \etal \cite{Raiola15} propose probabilistic virtual fixtures to constrain the end-effector motion towards given objects or paths.
-However, this approach requires demonstrations (as in \cite{Ewerton19}), and it is not straightforward to generalize the virtual fixtures to arbitrary positions when the workspaces change.
+Along these lines, Raiola \etal \cite{Raiola15} propose probabilistic virtual fixtures.
+However, this approach requires demonstrations (as in \cite{Ewerton19}), and its generalization is not straightforward when the workspaces change.
 In the spirit of learning from demonstration, Zeestraten \etal \cite{Zeestraten18} propose an object-centered strategy for shared control, where the remote robot corrects the orientation of the end-effector to align with an object.
 Havoutis \etal \cite{havoutis2019learning} exploit a similar concept while considering multiple coordinate systems associated with different objects to resolve differences between local and remote environment configurations.
 With respect to this line of solutions, our approach does not rely on demonstrations and can ensure that moving towards an object on one side is replicated on the other.